Sebobo/Shel.NeosDemo/README.md

     ssh-keygen -t rsa -b 4096 -C "mydemorunner"

 Copy the public key in `/home/gitlab-runner/.ssh/id_rsa.pub` to the vagrant users authorized keys in `/home/vagrant/.ssh/authorized_keys`.

-Create keys for the vagrant user as user vagrant:

-    ssh-keygen -t rsa -b 4096 -C "mydemovagrant"

-Copy the public key in `/home/vagrant/.ssh/id_rsa.pub` and add it as deploy key in your gitlab repo.
+Also add it as deploy key in your gitlab repo in `Deploy Keys`.

 Congrats, you now have a deployment pipeline!